7joaojari7/7joaojari7/README.md

 # Jari
 Hi there!
-I am João Jari, a Robotics Enthusiast!
+I am João Jari, a Robotics Enthusiast. here you can take a look at my projetcs, which goes from Electronic Engineering to Mathematical Implementations.
 You can reach me out in:
 - Youtube: [@7joaojari7](https://www.youtube.com/@7joaojari7)
 - Email:  [7joaojari7@gmail.com] (mailto:7joaojari7@gmail.com)